 What I Got Wrong

-• I said “you want one node to intersect when doing a read or a write."
-This was the right intuition articulated badly.
-The “one node in common” property is literally the safety argument for Paxos - but it’s about overlap between the Phase 1 quorum and any previous Phase 2 quorum, not between read and write operations.
-Classic Paxos doesn’t even have a built-in read operation; you typically run a no-op through consensus to get a linearizable read.
+I said “you want one node to intersect when doing a read or a write.”
+Right intuition, wrong framing.
+The “one node in common” is the quorum intersection property, and it is literally the safety argument for Paxos - but the overlap is between a new proposer’s Phase 1 quorum and any previous Phase 2 quorum, not between reads and writes.
+Classic Paxos doesn’t really have reads at all; to do a linearizable read you typically run a no-op round through consensus so you know you’ve seen everything previously committed.

 How Paxos Actually Works